-Let us compare dtsiPBC with classical SPAs: Markovian Timed Processes for Performance Evaluation (MTIPP) [34], Performance Evaluation Process Algebra (PEPA) [36] and Extended Markovian Process Algebra (EMPA) [10].
+Let us compare dtsiPBC with classical SPAs: Markovian Timed Processes for Performance Evaluation (MTIPP) [45], Performance Evaluation Process Algebra (PEPA) [47] and Extended Markovian Process Algebra (EMPA) [14].

 In MTIPP, every activity is a pair consisting of the action name (including the symbol $\tau$ for the internal, invisible action) and the parameter of exponential distribution of the action delay (the rate).
 The operations are prefix, choice, parallel composition including synchronization on the specified action set and recursion.
 It is possible to specify processes by recursive equations as well.
 The interleaving semantics is defined on the basis of Markovian (i.e. extended with the specification of rates) labeled transition systems.
-Note that we have the interleaving behaviour here because the exponential PDF is a continuous one, and a simultaneous firing of any two activities has zero probability according to the properties of continuous distributions.
-The continuous time Markov chains (CTMCs) can be derived from the mentioned transition systems to analyze the performance.
+Note that we have the interleaving behaviour here because the exponential PDF is a continuous one, and a simultaneous execution of any two activities has zero probability according to the properties of continuous distributions.
+CTMCs can be derived from the mentioned transition systems to analyze performance.